Shanti (TV series): Plot

 Every character has a past and has something hidden, it all gets revealed when Shanti, an aspiring journalist hoping to write the biographies of Kamesh and Raj, arrives.
 The duo only approve of a movie when it is appreciated by the servants of the house and tell of how they went from rags to riches.

 Then are shown the family members, Kamesh's eldest son Ramesh is mentally challenged.
 Younger son Somesh is a failing director struggling over the script which gets rejected even by his own father.
-His wife Ayesha is the daughter of a film producer whose career was ruined by the duo.
+His vengeful wife Ayesha is the daughter of a film producer whose career was ruined by the duo.
 His adopted daughter Nidhi was revealed to be the illegitimate daughter of Kamesh.
 Raj's wife took to Ashrams and Sadhus, while his youngest son Nihal returns with an American woman Michelle, who accidentally revealed that she is his wife.
 His elder daughter Maya is drawn to depression by her mother's absence, while his womanizer elder son Rohan is forced to marry a model Sasha after she threatens to come out to the press.

 All this is witnessed by Shanti who too has a dark past because one of them is her biological father.
 Shanti's mother was a laborer working during the construction of Shanti Mansion who was raped by both Kamesh and Raj.